adri-munoz/Parking-Search-Madrid/Privacy_Policy.md

 This app uses publicly available data provided by the Ayuntamiento de Madrid to enhance the app's functionality.
 The datasets include:

 - [Zona de Bajas Emisiones de Especial Protección (ZBEDEP) Distrito Centro](https://servpub.madrid.es/IDEAM_WBGEOPORTAL/dataset.iam?id=ab7bf756-1234-488f-9395-f2b37baeaebc) (Last updated on 21/09/2021):
-  Contains information about the low-emission zone regulations for Madrid's Distrito Centro.
+  Information about the low-emission zone regulation area in Madrid's Distrito Centro.

 - [Servicio de Estacionamiento Regulado (SER): Calles y número de plazas](https://datos.madrid.es/portal/site/egob/menuitem.c05c1f754a33a9fbe4b2e4b284f1a5a0/?vgnextoid=4973b0dd4a872510VgnVCM1000000b205a0aRCRD&vgnextchannel=374512b9ace9f310VgnVCM100000171f5a0aRCRD&vgnextfmt=default) (Last updated on 31/12/2024):
-  Provides details about regulated parking zones, including street locations and the number of available parking spaces.
+  Details about regulated parking zones, including streets and parking capacity.

-We use this data solely to provide accurate parking and zone information.
+We use this data solely to provide parking information.
 The Ayuntamiento de Madrid does not sponsor or endorse this application.

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us at adrian@amr-ventures.com.